dcreutz/SQM-Visualizer/README.md

 [Standalone version](https://dcreutz.com/sqm/sqm_visualizer_standalone/sqm_visualizer.html)

+## Installation (Standalone)

+1. Download the standalone SQM Visualizer from this [link](full_dist/sqm_visualizer_standalone.tar.gz) by choosing 'View raw' on that page.

+2. Extract the files.

+3. Open sqm_visualizer.html in your browser.

+4. When prompted, select the data files on your computer (multiple files can be selected simultaneously).

 ## Installation (Server)

 1. Download the SQM Visualizer from this [link](full_dist/sqm_visualizer_server.tar.gz) by choosing 'View raw' on that page.